 The law does not state the method of the age assessment which should be applied.
 As a rule, the wrist X-rays method is applied systematically in all cases, based on the assumption that this method is more accurate than a psycho-social inquiry.
 The Supreme Administrative Court, however, considers this test as non-binding and applies the benefit of the doubt principle,[20] which is also explicitly laid down in the LAR.[21]

-In 2023, SAR revived the efforts to create a formal national age assessment procedure based on a multidisciplinary approach.
-In July SAR convened an inter-institutional working group which revised the previous age assessment draft, developed in 2019[21].
-A bi-lateral Age Assessment Instruction,[22] was formally adopted by SAR and State Agency for Child Protection (SACP) and published in December 2023, which enforcement will take effect on 1 March 2024.
-The instruction introduces a structured multi-disciplinary age assessment rules and procedures and is the first ever formally adopted one in the European context.
-The Age Assessment Instruction is widely endorsed by all national stakeholders, including UNHCR and UNICEF.[23]
+In December 2023 a bilateral Age Assessment Instruction,[22] was formally adopted by SAR and State Agency for Child Protection (SACP) and published in December 2023.
+The instruction, entered into force on 1 March 2024, introduced a structured multi-disciplinary age assessment rules and procedures and is the first ever formally adopted one in the European context.
+The Age Assessment Instruction was widely endorsed by all national stakeholders, including UNHCR and UNICEF.[23]

 [1] §1(17) Additional Provisions, LAR.